underthehai/tp/docs/UserGuide.md

 ### 2. Adding an Activity (L)
 Creates a new activity and adds it to the travel plan/wishlist in the current directory.
 Format of date is in YYYY-MM-DD and format of time is HH:MM (24h clock).<br/>
-Activities can have the same datetime within the travelplanner.
+Activities can have the same datetime within the travelPlan or wishlist in _Wanderlust_.

 Format: `add -activity n/NAME i/LEVEL_OF_IMPORTANCE l/LOCATION c/COST d/YYYY-MM-DD HH:mm`